ie/aem-fed-example/README.md

+# aem-fed-example

+*Creating a means to separate AEM Back End Tech from Front End Development*

 ### About

-This project is about creating a means to separate AEM Back End Tech from Front End Development

 This is currently a 1 to 1 file generator from HTL to HTML with only NodeJS